Divided panel OKs pipeline through Pinelands ... link

 She also was the first female to serve as president of AMC's Board of Directors, holding that office in 1974 and 1975.
 During her tenure, she led the way for the expansion of AMC's Joy Street headquarters, and led two major environmental battles, protecting Franconia Notch from I-93, and saving the Delaware River from the proposed Tocks Island Dam.

 Ruby was presented with a certificate of recognition signed by AMC President John Judge. along with balloons and flowers.
-Those visiting were past and present female chairs, left to right, Joan Aichele, current chair Lois Rothenberger, Lennie Steinmet and Jane Shepard, They chatted, sipped lemonade & reminisced.
+Those visiting were past and present female chairs, left to right, Joan Aichele, current chair Lois Rothenberger, Lennie Steinmetz and Jane Shepard, They chatted, sipped lemonade & reminisced.
+Not able to attend were Priscilla Estes and Andrea Deaton.

-Read more about Ruby's amazing career of hiking and ourdoor activities by clicking here.
+Read more about Ruby's amazing career of hiking and outdoor activities by clicking here.

 More than three-quarters of all trip reports now submitted electronically